| Contents:

 Which brings us nearly up to date.
 Right from when CD audio recordings

-on tape do deteriorate over time and the advantage of CD becomes obvious.
+do deteriorate over time and the advantage of CD becomes obvious.

 Once again, eventually, technology, finances and my requirements coincided